 Panic attacks involve sudden feelings of terror that strike without warning.
 These episodes can occur at any time, even during sleep.
-A person experiencing a panic attack may believe that he or she is having a heart attack or that death is imminent.
+People experiencing a panic attack may believe they are having a heart attack or they are dying or going crazy.
 The fear and terror that a person experiences during a panic attack are not in proportion to the true situation and may be unrelated to what is happening around them.
 Most people with panic attacks experience several of the following symptoms:

 Feeling weak, faint, or dizzy

 Tingling or numbness in the hands and fingers

 Sense of terror, or impending doom or death